makersacademy/airport_challenge/README.md

 Your task is to test drive the creation of a set of classes/modules to satisfy all the above user stories.
 You will need to use a random number generator to set the weather (it is normally sunny but on rare occasions it may be stormy).
 In your tests, you'll need to use a stub to override random weather to ensure consistent test behaviour.

-For overriding random weather behaviour, please read the documentation to learn how to use test doubles: https://www.relishapp.com/rspec/rspec-mocks/docs .
-There’s an example of using a test double to test a die that’s relevant to testing random weather in the test.

 Please create separate files for every class, module and test suite.

 The submission will be judged on the following criteria: